nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 We find:
-* COVID-19 was introduced into Italy at least twice with subsequent community spread. ([go to this](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-04?n=7)).
+* COVID-19 was introduced into Italy at least twice with subsequent community spread ([go to this](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-04?n=7)).
 * This includes a cluster of sequences from 6 different countries where cases appear to have been exported from Italy ([go to this](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-04?n=9)).
 * Genetic sequence data supports the hypothesis of undetected, sustained spread of COVID-19 in the greater Seattle area since mid-January ([go to this](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-04?n=10)).
-* All the sequenced cases included in this analysis likely share a common ancestor sometime between mid November and mid December 2019. ([go to this](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-04?n=11)).
+* All the sequenced cases included in this analysis likely share a common ancestor sometime between mid-November and mid-December 2019. ([go to this](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-04?n=11)).

 ```